 Otsuka Holdings Co.
 (4578)’s pharmaceutical unit and partner Bristol-Myers Squibb Co.
-(BMY) won an appeals court ruling that will help ward off generic-drug competition to their schizophrenia drug Abilify until April 2015.
+(BMY:US) won an appeals court ruling that will help ward off generic-drug competition to their schizophrenia drug Abilify until April 2015.

 The U.S. Court of Appeals for the Federal Circuit rejected today invalidity arguments by Teva Pharmaceutical Industries Ltd. (TEVA), the world’s biggest generic-drug company, and Apotex Corp.
 The decision upholding the Otsuka patent was posted on the court’s website.